 The full potential of this emerging development has by no means been reached.
-But one thing is clear, thanks to today’s information and communications technologies, the fourth industrial revolution, as it is also known, is well and truly underway.
-New IT infrastructures have made it possible to interconnect production facilities, components and devices as never before.
+But one thing is clear, thanks to today’s information and communications technologies, the fourth industrial revolution or Industry 4.0, as it is also known, is well and truly underway.
+New IT infrastructures have made it possible to interconnect production facilities, components, and devices as never before.
 High-performance sensors can now retrieve and exchange data in real time.
 The result?
 Production processes are becoming much more agile and efficient.

-The Significance of the Industrial Internet of Things for Maintenance Personnel
+The Significance of IIoT, the Industrial Internet of Things, for Maintenance Personnel

 The Industrial Internet of Things will introduce many new tasks to existing areas of work.
 It also gives companies better tools to develop themselves as businesses, optimize their processes and increase their efficiency.
 The area of maintenance provides an excellent example.
 A production facility that has been brought to a standstill due to malfunctioning or damaged equipment is the nightmare of every maintenance technician.
 However, such downtime could soon become a thing of the past.
 If elements of a production line are capable of registering when they are in need of maintenance or when they need to be replaced, and error patterns can be identified using the vast quantities of data now available, then predictive maintenance has been achieved.
 Predictive maintenance and maintenance of facilities has not only revolutionized the work environment of today’s maintenance personnel, but it is also radically changing their job description.
 We will now take a deeper look at this and other trends related to the Industrial Internet of Things.